ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/modules.md

 ### **Loading agent specification from knowledge base**

-If you has specification for your agent in the knowledge base writed in SCs-code or SCg-code, then you can just specify implementation of your agent.
+If you has specification for your agent in the knowledge base wrote in SCs-code or SCg-code, then you can just specify implementation of your agent.

 Write scs-specification of your agent and connect it with module that register your agent.